Here is a breakdown of major shareholders in Telefonaktiebolaget LM Ericsson (publ) (NASDAQ: ERIC)

 The top institutional shareholder in the company is Primecap Management Company with over 121.32 million shares valued at $1.45 billion.
 The investor’s holdings represent 3.95% of the ERIC Shares outstanding.
 As of Dec 30, 2020, the second largest holder is Hotchkis & Wiley Capital Management, LLC with 29.84 million shares valued at $356.65 million to account for 0.97% of the shares outstanding.
 The other top investors are Neuberger Berman Group, LLC which holds 18.35 million shares representing 0.60% and valued at over $219.29 million, while Ameriprise Financial, Inc. holds 0.20% of the shares totaling 6.17 million with a market value of $73.75 million.

-Telefonaktiebolaget LM Ericsson (publ) (NASDAQ: ERIC) is 16.99% higher on its value in year-to-date trading and has touched a low of $7.94 and a high of $15.31 in the current 52-week trading range.
+Telefonaktiebolaget LM Ericsson (publ) (NASDAQ: ERIC) is 13.31% higher on its value in year-to-date trading and has touched a low of $7.95 and a high of $15.31 in the current 52-week trading range.
 The question becomes, what are the chances the stock will continue to grow shareholders’ wealth in the market.
 Here’s what analysts think will happen to its price in the coming time.
-The ERIC stock was last observed hovering at around $13.80 in the last trading session, with the day’s gains setting it 0.18% off its average median price target of $15.00 for the next 12 months.
-It is also 21.37% off the consensus price target high of $17.78 offered by 26 analysts, but current levels are -22.63% lower than the price target low of $11.40 for the same period.
+The ERIC stock was last observed hovering at around $13.74 in the last trading session, with the day’s loss setting it -0.2% off its average median price target of $15.11 for the next 12 months.
+It is also 27.05% off the consensus price target high of $18.56 offered by 25 analysts, but current levels are -20.46% lower than the price target low of $11.24 for the same period.

-The stock witnessed a 3.71% loss in the last 1 month and extending the period to 3 months gives it a 17.88%, and is 3.40% up over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.17% over the week and 1.51% over the month.
+The stock witnessed a 1.58% loss in the last 1 month and extending the period to 3 months gives it a 15.43%, and is -3.15% down over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.86% over the week and 1.52% over the month.

 Telefonaktiebolaget LM Ericsson (publ) (ERIC) Analyst Forecasts